Luhaoyang0207/LightsUpdate/README.md

-Light for access-controll, more visable for user to see where the POS terminal are With use of MQTT can the light be change in multiple states
+Light for access-controll, more visable for user to see where the POS terminal are.

+With use of MQTT can the light be change in multiple states.

 # Components
 RP2040 Propmaker Feather